wongnai/wongnai-corpus/README.md

 # Wongnai-corpus
 This project is a collection of Wongnai's datasets which are mostly in Thai language.
-We hope that these datasets will advance research in natural language processing(NLP) especially for Thai language.
+We hope that these datasets will advance research in natural language processing(NLP) especially in Thai language.

 ## 1. Search query dataset
 There are 500,000 unique words extracted from search queries.
 These words were labeled by algorithms and judges for a word segmentation task.
 Our segmentation criteria is to segment the longest food word as possible for archiving the highest precision score in search system.